-You can collaborate on documents you store in OneDrive for Business by sharing them with selected people, and granting them editing permission.
-Likewise, others can invite you to collaborate on documents stored in OneDrive for Business.
+You can share your documents with other people, and give them editing permission.
+Likewise, others can invite you to work with them on documents.

 Edit documents that are shared with you

 When someone shares a document with you, you typically receive an email that contains a link to the document.

 Select the link to go to the document.

 - If you were given editing permission, you can edit the document.
 You can even edit the document at the same time as someone else if it is in Word, Excel, or PowerPoint.

 - If you don’t have editing permission, you can still view the document and save it as a separate file.